 For more details on the specific tasks and activities involved in this project, please see the ‘Duties’ tab.

 The aim of this project is to allow volunteers to experience first-hand, the positive conservation efforts being made in the Sarawak region, by uncovering some of the existing problems and exploring the solutions to sustaining orangutan populations in Malaysian Borneo.

-The attitude of the volunteer towards the host community is paramount to the success of this project.
+The attitude of the orangutan volunteers towards the host community is paramount to the success of this project.

-Volunteers are able to partake in all manner of tasks, including feeding, care and enrichment at the rehabilitation centre, and interacting and building bonds with the indigenous people.
+Volunteers are able to partake in all manner of tasks, including feeding, care and enrichment at the orangutan sanctuary, and interacting and building bonds with the indigenous people.
 This is essential in repairing the fractured human – orangutan relations in this region.

 Since this project is primarily a ‘voluntour’, the emphasis is not as much on individual volunteer tasks as with many of our other projects, The aim is to build up a local consciousness about the conservation of the orangutans and many other native species, through gaining and imparting knowledge.

 What Makes this Project Great